junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   ♦ Teach children to wipe but not to blow their noses when they have a cold.

-  ♦ Do not bottle feed babies—or if you do, do not let baby feed lying on his back, as the milk can go up his nose and lead to an ear infection.
+  ♦ Do not bottle feed babies, or if you do, do not let baby feed lying on his back, as the milk can go up his nose and lead to an ear infection.

   ♦ When children’s noses are plugged up, use salt drops and suck the mucus out of the nose as described on p.
 164.